philbooth/vagueTime.js/README.md

 Please note
 that the default module
-contains all 10
+contains all 12
 supported languages.
 If you want
 to load
 a custom build,
 you must ensure
 that you reference
-that correct explicitly.
+it explicitly.

 ### Calling the exported functions